julien-muke/deploy-nextjs-app-on-aws-amplify/README.md

 ![Screenshot 2024-06-19 at 13 46 40](https://github.com/julien-muke/deploy-nextjs-app-on-aws-amplify/assets/110755734/a1c10367-3d36-4f1a-8d40-31c5503357a7)

-NOTE: It can take up to 24 hours for the DNS to propagate and to issue the certificate.
+ℹ️ NOTE: It can take up to 24 hours for the DNS to propagate and to issue the certificate.

 **Let's test Nextjs Website Portfolio by visiting 🌐[www.julienmuke.cloud](https://www.julienmuke.cloud)**